Gypsy Moth Aerial Spray Program 2019

 What will be sprayed?

 A bio-pesticide will be used to control Gypsy moths.
 The bio-pesticide is registered as Foray 48B Biological Insecticide Aqueous Suspension, containing active ingredient Bacillus thuringiensis, subsp.
 Kurstaki strain ABTS-351, (PCP# 24977) under the Pest control products Act (Canada).
-This product is not harmful to humans, pets, bee or wildlife.

 How can I receive updates about the aerial spray?